ennulife/ennulifeassessments/COMPREHENSIVE_USER_EXPERIENCE_DOCUMENTATION.md

 # The ENNU Life Assessment Plugin: A Comprehensive Guide & Verification Manifest

-**Document Version:** 3.0
+**Document Version:** 4.0
-**Plugin Version:** 56.0.0 (The Unified Experience) **Author:** The World's Greatest WordPress Developer
+**Plugin Version:** 60.0.0 (The "ENNULIFE Journey") **Author:** The World's Greatest WordPress Developer

 ---

-## 1.0 Introduction: The Philosophy of Perfection
+## 1.0 Introduction: The Philosophy of the Evolving Self

 This document provides an exhaustive, granular analysis of the ENNU Life Assessment Plugin.
-It serves a dual purpose:
-1.  **A Comprehensive Guide**: To explain every feature and its underlying logic for users, administrators, and developers.
-2.  **A Verification Manifest**: To provide a step-by-step protocol for any AI or QA engineer to confirm that every aspect of the plugin is 100% operational.

-Every feature described herein is a testable reality.
-Every expected result is a verifiable user experience.
+The plugin has evolved beyond a simple scoring tool into a dynamic platform for a personalized health journey.
+This guide has been updated to reflect this new, more sophisticated reality.

 ---